Arpan-Saha-25/Projects_In_C/ATM/readme.md

 - You can update the `data.txt` file with more card numbers and PINs to simulate multiple users.

 ## License
-This program is open-source and licensed under the MIT License.
+This program is open-source.
 You can modify and distribute it as needed.

 ---